wiseyestudio00/null-dev-blog/drafts/lily-power-pt1.md

 (and maybe other things, I have not decided yet!)

-*ps, since the stories are now locked, you will need to unlock them again even if you have played through them.
+*ps, after the update, since the stories are now locked, you will need to unlock them again even if you have played through them.
 I am sorry!

 # When will this update come out?
 Obviously this would be a fairly big update to the demo.
 I really want to push it around the mid of May.
 There will be more news when this update is released!